jtamboli07/BPMEWorkshop/refine_Project.md

 ![refine_project](images/Refine/2.png)

 Re-deploy and test your application.
 Your capture form should now look like this.
-You will see the Dispute Id Field is gone, the Case State has been renamed, Case State has been re-defined as a read-only text field and finally the Resolution field is hidden.
+You will see the Dispute Id Field is gone, the Case State has been renamed, Case State has been re-defined as a read-only text field and finally, the Resolution field is hidden.

 ![refine_project](images/Refine/3.png)